-To their superior Guidance be confign'd Thy rival Pencil and congenial Mind.
-Yet O! let Friendship, ere the Verse she close, 545 Which in just Tribute to thy Merit flows, The fanguine wishes of her heart express, With fond presages of thy full Success.
 May Health and Joy, in happiest union join'd, Breathe their warm Spirit o'er thy fruitful Mind!
-550 To nobleft Efforts raise thy glowing Heart, And string thy finews to the toils of Art!
-May Independance, burfting Fashion's chain, To eager Genius give the flowing rein, And o'er thy epic Canvass smile to see 5.553 Thy Judgment active, and thy Fancy free!
-May thy just Country, while thy bold defign Recalls the Heroes of her ancient Line, Gaze on the martial Group with dear delight!
-May Youth and Valour, kindling at the fight, 560 O'er the bright Tints with Admiration lean, And catch new Virtue from the moral Scene!
-May Time himself a fond Reluctance feel, Nor from thy aged hand the Pencil steal, to the second of the state of the sale

-But grant it still to gain increasing Praise, 565 In the late Period of thy lengthen'd days, While fairest Fortune thy long Life endears, With RAPHAEL'S Glory join'd to TITIAN'S Years!
+To noblest Efforts raise thy glowing Heart, 485 And string thy sinews to the toils of Art!
+May Independence, burfting Fashion's chain, To eager Genius give the flowing rein, And o'er thy epic Canvas smile to see Thy Judgment active, and thy Fancy free!
+490 May thy just Country, while thy bold design Recalls the Heroes of her ancient Line, Gaze on the martial Group with dear delight, May Youth and Valour, kindling at the fight, O'er the bright Tints with Admiration lean, 495 And catch new Virtue from the moral Scene.
+May Time himself a fond Reluctance feel, Nor from thy aged hand the Pencil steal, But grant it still to gain increasing Praise, In the late Period of thy lengthen'd days, 500 While fairest Fortune thy long Life endears, With RAPHAEL'S Glory join'd to TITIAN'S Years.